Jayita Sarkar

 Historian.
 Author.
 Editor

-Jay is currently completing her second book, Atomic Capitalism.
+Jay is currently completing her book, Atomic Capitalism.
 A Global History (under contract with Princeton University Press, America in the World series).
 It is a 100-year history of nuclear sites, from mining to energy to weapons-testing, retold through histories of capitalism, empire, and decolonisation.
-In order to make progress on Atomic Capitalism, she has held research fellowships or visiting professorships at Harvard University's Weatherhead Initiative on Global History, Maison des Sciences de l'Homme (MSH) and Centre d'Histoire of Sciences Po Paris, and the Hagley Museum & Archives, amongst others.
+In order to make progress on Atomic Capitalism, she has held research fellowships at Harvard University's Weatherhead Initiative on Global History, and visiting professorship at Maison des Sciences de l'Homme (MSH), and Centre d'Histoire of Sciences Po Paris.

 Before joining Glasgow as an Associate Professor in 2022, she was Assistant Professor at Boston University (2017-22).
-She has held research fellowships at Harvard University, Yale University, MIT, and Dartmouth College.
-She is currently on policy secondment as a British Academy Global Innovation Fellow for 2024-25 at the Nuclear Policy Program at the Carnegie Endowment for International Peace in Washington, DC.
+She has held prestigious research fellowships at places such as Harvard University, Yale University, MIT, and Dartmouth College.
+She is on policy secondment in 2024-25 as a British Academy Global Innovation Fellow at the Nuclear Policy Program at the Carnegie Endowment for International Peace in Washington, DC.

 The atomic bombings of Hiroshima and Nagasaki created, in the words of George Orwell, a world “horribly stable” and “a peace that is no peace,” increasing power of the state over the individual and of the United States over the world.
 Atomic Capitalism critically examines this view and assumptions about preponderance of the United States and the state itself by placing nuclear infrastructures in a global and transnational perspective.
 The discovery of nuclear things— radium, radioactivity, uranium’s properties of fission, and plutonium— powerfully linked nuclear infrastructures to corporate violence, colonialism (settler and non-settler), and genocide, which characterized late nineteenth and twentieth-century Euro-American empires.
 The uranium cycle and its material infrastructures thus both benefited from and bolstered an extractivist, surveillant, and inegalitarian global system through which capitalist actors and networks benefited by disenfranchising people in faraway colonies, dependent territories, and at home.
 The outcome has been a complex extractivist web of inequalities that is intrinsically linked to our economic and environmental crises today.